-Hope Network provides transportation services to Senior Citizens to and from a number of different programs and locations.
-With the mission of maintaining the highest quality of life by keeping seniors connected to their communities, Hope Network Transportation partners with the following Agencies:
+Hope Network provides transportation services to senior citizens to and from a number of different programs and locations.
+With the mission of maintaining the highest quality of life by keeping seniors connected to their communities, Hope Network Transportation partners with a number of agencies.

-Passengers, 60 years or older attending adult day programs at Gerontology Network’s Care Tree Adult Day Services, SarahCare Adult Day Center and Hope Network’s Behavioral Health Side by Side program may be eligible for transportation to and from the center.
-A determination for access to transportation services is made by the individual centers at the time of enrollment.
-A cost share may be required to access the transportation services and is determined at the time of enrollment.
-Donations to these programs are always appreciated and are used to provide additional rides.
+Passengers age 60 years or older and attending adult day programs at Gerontology Network’s Care Tree Adult Day Services, SarahCare Adult Day Center, or Hope Network’s Side by Side program may be eligible for transportation to and from the center.
+Access to these services are decided by the individual centers at the time of enrollment, and a cost share may be required.

-Hope Network is also a proud partner in Kent County’s coordinated senior transportation network called RideLink.
-RideLink consists of 5 area transportation providers, including Hope Network Transportation, American Red Cross, Senior Neighbors, ACSET-Latin American Services, and United Methodist Community House.
-Ridelink is coordinated by The Rapid and the Area Agency on Aging of Western Michigan.
-RideLink offers transportation to adults 60 or older to necessary appointments, including doctors visits, recreational visits, and shopping trips throughout Kent County.
-When shopping, we ask that all carry-on bags be limited to two.
+Kent County’s senior transportation network, RideLink, offers transportation to adults age 60 or older to necessary appointments, including doctors visits, recreational visits, and shopping trips throughout Kent County.
 RideLink passengers are encouraged to make a minimum $2.00 donation per trip.

 300 Ellsworth Avenue SW